 The Saint Bernard Husky mix is a different type of designer dog.
+It mixes the Saint Bernard and the Siberian Husky.
 It’s one that’s not nearly as common as other husky mixes, like the Huskypoo or the German Shepherd Husky mix.
 This unusual combo can be an awesome companion dog as long as you don’t mind grooming.

 Sometimes referred to as the Saint Berhusky, the Saint Bernard Husky mix will typically be bigger than a Husky.
 They will also be slightly smaller than Saint Bernard.
 This pup will make an excellent family dog.
 While we’ve rated them 4/5 for children, that’s purely because of their size.
 It’s not uncommon for this mix to tip the scales at close to 100 pounds due to their Saint Bernard parent.